-Eventually, after you have written awhile, you will likely have amassed a number of vignettes, story segments, and stories.
-You will want to organize your memoir to make a statement, a bigger picture.
-How will you do it?
-Below are four ideas to organize your memoir.
+Eventually, after you have written awhile, you will likely have amassed a number of vignettes, story segments, and stories and wonder about how to best organize them into a coherent and interesting memoir.
+You will likely want to make a statement, o create a bigger picture of your story.

 Remember: These suggestions do not refer to the sequence in which the stories are written but rather to how they can be ordered after they have been written.

 Here are four ways you can organize your memoir.